 Does the gear look cool?
 Hell yeah.
-Five years is a lot of time to figure out what’s worth importing, and we don’t waste time with the dumb stuff.
+Nine years is a lot of time to figure out what’s worth importing, and we don’t waste time with the dumb stuff.
 What really matters though, are the stories behind the gear—of circumstance, of courage, of genius, and of sacrifice.
 A designer made the Sommerblouson; history gives it context and meaning.

 As KommandoStore has grown, we’ve found a lot of stories to tell.
 Goodness knows we’ve been lucky enough on that front.
 But luck only goes so far: supply dries up, countries get embargoed, war breaks out.
 Sometimes we’re just decades late to the party.

-This year we are upping our commitment to revivals.
+Year after year we are upping our commitment to revivals.
 This means well researched long form content focusing directly on what we’re most passionate about.
 It means working with the original manufacturers of iconic military items, preserving things that would otherwise fade into obscurity.

 Faulkner said it best: “The past is never dead.
 It’s not even past.”